apt-get install python-setuptools

 There is one feature I often missed in linux console - deleting to Trash.
 I often do a 'rm -rf' and then suddenly realize that I have accidentally deleted something which I shouldn't have.
 From now on, I needn't worry because I have started using trash-cli, a command line interface to the freedesktop.org trashcan.
 This small utility provides commands to delete and restore files from the console.
 The version shipped with Debian is really old and has a serious bug which could destroy data.
-Therefore it is best to install it using python setuptools.
+Updated version now available in Debian repos and this should be preferred to the next mentioned method.
 Run the below commands as root to install it:

 # apt-get install python-setuptools